geeknoid/Undertaker/README.md

   -alc, --assembly-layer-cake <output file>               Path of the assembly layer cake to produce -dd, --dependency-diagram <output file>                 Path of the Mermaid-based assembly dependency diagram to produce -cle, --continue-on-load-errors                         Proceed to the analysis and output phases even if some assemblies didn't load
-  -v, --verbose                                           Output progress reports -csv                                                    Switch some output files from JSON to CSV format -?, -h, --help                                          Show help and usage information --version                                               Show version information
+  -v, --verbose                                           Enable on-going progress messages -q, --quiet                                             Suppress any console output, except for warnings and errors -csv                                                    Switch some output files from JSON to CSV format -?, -h, --help                                          Show help and usage information --version                                               Show version information